 About me

-I am an Assistant Professor in Computer Science at UC Santa Barbara, and Faculty Affiliate at Lawrence Berkeley National Lab (LBNL) I co-direct the Systems and Networking Lab (SNL).
+I am an Assistant Professor in Computer Science at UC Santa Barbara, and Faculty Affiliate at Berkeley Lab.
+I co-direct the Systems and Networking Lab (SNL).

 Prospective Students